BMO777/ubiquitous-decalogue/README.md

-# 📖 Ten Commandments Analyzer
+# 📖 Ten Commandments Light shedder

 An AI-powered tool to evaluate actions against the Ten Commandments using biblical principles.